skmin-lab/unixmd/docs/source/objects/qm/prog_columbus.rst

 - **version** *(string)* - Default: *'7.0'*

-  Version of Columbus program.
+  This argument determines version of Columbus program.
 PyUNIxMD Code is currently based on 7.0 version, may not support 5.9 version or lower.

 \